civican/legisinfo/42-1/bills/C-97/bill_text.md

 The `Poverty Reduction Act`, whose text is as follows and whose schedule is set out in Schedule 4 to this Act, is enacted:

 Whereas Canada aspires to be a world leader in the eradication of poverty;

+Whereas poverty reduction contributes to meeting Canada's international human rights obligations, including under the International Covenant on Economic, Social and Cultural Rights, the Convention on the Rights of the Child, the Convention on the Rights of Persons with Disabilities and the Convention on the Elimination of All Forms of Discrimination against Women;

 And whereas the progress made by Canada in the reduction of poverty contributes to meeting the Sustainable Development Goals of the United Nations;